Contact Us

 4. How does state approval impact consumer policies?

 Because states aren’t able to set rates for non-admitted insurance, non-admitted policies usually cost more than comparable admitted insurance.
 Additionally, as a consumer, you may not get the same kinds of tax breaks as you could with an admitted product.
-But one of the reasons non-admitted product costs often run higher is that they can have more robust options for protection and coverage than admitted products do.
+However, one of the reasons non-admitted product costs often run higher is that they can have more robust options for protection and coverage than admitted products do.

-For example, if the state were to set a rate on pet insurance and tell carriers they can’t raise rates on policies above a certain threshold, this would impact policies significantly.
-The state might also have more stringent rules that could impact your eligibility for coverage, such as age restrictions, breed restrictions, pre-existing condition restrictions, etc. In order for carriers to affordably meet the state’s requirements, they would have to limit the actual benefits of the coverage.
+For example, if the state were to set a rate on accident & illness pet insurance and tell carriers they can’t raise rates on policies above a certain threshold, this would impact policies significantly.
+The state might also have more stringent rules that could impact your eligibility for coverage, such as age restrictions, breed restrictions, pre-existing condition restrictions, etc. For carriers to affordably meet the state’s requirements, they would have to limit the actual benefits of the coverage.

 A more affordable, admitted product might not be able to include certain protections, or might exclude certain pets entirely based on eligibility.
 A non-admitted product would cost more to buy, but would also have the flexibility to offer more coverage to more people.
 While an admitted product will be a good choice for many consumers, non-admitted options are important for the subset of people who aren’t a good match for what admitted products can offer.